adventure-capitalist/WheresLizzie/README.md

 # Where-sLizzie-

 Welcome to our project.
 It's designed to track the movements of currency.
+This was the final project for CodeFirst: Girls Advanced Python at Goldman Sachs

 It's live on heroku here:
 https://longlivethequeen.herokuapp.com/